frederic-perez/AmE-dictionary/data/dictionary.md

 __lowlight__ _n_ :two::hammer:
 __lowly__ _adj_ :four::hammer: _A lowly subsection of the Ministry of Interior._ _The lowly news reporter._ _He was a lowly graduate student._
 __lox__ _n_ _(Cookery)_ A kind of smoked salmon.
-__lozenge__ _n_ :two: Medicine shaped like a sweet that you suck if you have a cough or sore throat.
+__lozenge__ _n_ :three: Medicine shaped like a sweet that you suck if you have a cough or sore throat. _Syn_ tablet, sore throat lozenge
 __LSD__ _n_ (acid) :two: _(Recreational Drugs)_ Lysergic acid diethylamide; a crystalline compound prepared from lysergic acid, used in experimental medicine and taken illegally as a hallucinogenic drug.
 Informal name (as an illegal hallucinogen): acid.
 __lubricious__ _adj_ Characterized by lust. _Syn_ lustful, prurient, salacious
 __lucid__ _adj_ :four: /LOO-sid/ Mentally sound; sane or rational.
 Expressed clearly; easily understood; comprehensible; rational or sane. _Syn_ coherent, logical _He’s a muddled fool, full of lucid intervals._